AAHA: THE STANDARD OF VETERINARY EXCELLENCE

-While I was at the BlogPaws conference last month, I attended a special session sponsored by the American Animal Hospital Association (AAHA.org).
+While I was at a conference some years ago, I attended a special session sponsored by the American Animal Hospital Association (AAHA.org).
 Having previously worked as a vet tech, I’m familiar with this organization and learned even more during the presentation by Dr. Heather Loenser.
 If you’re not familiar with this wonderful organization, here’s what you need to know.

 What Is AAHA?